 So now that the summer changes are in the hopper, let’s talk fall!
-Many of the usual Halloween celebrations are taking place again this year at Disneyland.
-Space Mountain Ghost Galaxy and Haunted Mansion Holiday are back, as well as Dia de los Muertos in Frontierland.
+Many of the usual Halloween Time celebrations are taking place again this year at Disneyland.
+Space Mountain Ghost Galaxy and Haunted Mansion Holiday are back, as well as the usual colorful Dia de los Muertos decor in Frontierland.

-That may seem like plenty (and it is!), but there are still new things in the mix as well.
+That may seem like plenty (and it is!), but there are still new things in the mix in 2018 as well.
 Here are all the special new offerings to look out for in September and October during Disneyland’s Halloween Time.

-Here’s what we know so far about the Holidays at Disneyland in 2017 (and for full details, be sure to check out my complete guide to the holidays at Disneyland 2017).
+Here’s what we know so far about the Holidays at Disneyland in 2018 (and for even more details, be sure to check out my complete guide to the holidays at Disneyland).

-- Cars Land will get two holiday ride overlays for the first time.
-Mater’s Junkyard Jamboree will become Mater’s Jingle Jamboree and Luigi’s Rollickin’ Roadsters transforms into Luigi’s Joy to the Whirl.
-Both will be set to holiday music.
+- Cars Land holiday ride overlays to return.
+In 2017, Mater’s Junkyard Jamboree became Mater’s Jingle Jamboree and Luigi’s Rollickin’ Roadsters transformed into Luigi’s Joy to the Whirl.
+They’ll both be back in 2018!

-- “Festival of Holidays” returns for it’s second year with its Festive Foods Marketplace and performances of “Disney ¡Viva Navidad!”
-New food offerings will be in the mix as the previous number of 14 booths is reduced to 12.
-It will also include Holiday Sunset Concerts and a celebration of Three Kings Day in early January.
+- “Festival of Holidays” returns for it’s fourth year with its Festive Foods Marketplace and performances of “Disney ¡Viva Navidad!”
+New food offerings will most certainly be in the mix.
+Festival of Holidays runs until January 8, 2019 – two days later than the rest of the holiday attractions.

 - Santa Claus will be meeting and greeting guests at both DCA (Redwood Creek Challenge Trail) and Disneyland park (Critter Country).

-- Sleeping Beauty’s Castle features winter snow decor.
+- Sleeping Beauty’s Winter Castle features winter snow decor.

 - The “Believe … in Holiday Magic” fireworks show returns in the evenings along with “A Christmas Fantasy” parade during the day in Disneyland Park.